LostArtefacts/TRX/docs/BUILDING_ON_MACOS.md

 ## Building TRX

-1. Download the shipped game assets for the game you want to build:
+1. Download the shipped assets for the combined build:

     ```bash
-    ./tools/download_assets X
+    ./tools/download_assets --combined-only
     ```

-    Replace `X` with the TR version.

 2. Configure the build: